 This was the ongoing saga of a Federal employee who made a claim for compensation following a work trip where she had to stay overnight in a motel booked by the employer and was injured when a light fitting was pulled off the wall during sex with a partner.
 Initially, the claim was accepted, however, after a bit of time a dispute arose between the employee and the insurer and it went to many hearings before ending up in the High Court.

-The High Court thought that the test in Hatzimanolis v ANI Corp [1992] HCA 21 ( the leading HIgh Court decision in matters of this type where the employee was working in WA) had not been correctly understood and set about explaining what they really meant in particular with respect to an injury that occurs during an interval at work (think FIFO worker that has knocked off work and is back at camp).
-The High Court believes that in order for an injury that occurs in this intervening period (between knock off and back the next morning) to be capable of sustaining a workers compensation claim the injury must have occurred whilst the worker was engaged in an activity that was encouraged or induced by the employer.
+The High Court thought that the test in Hatzimanolis v ANI Corp [1992] HCA 21 ( the leading High Court decision in matters of this type where the employee was working in WA) had not been correctly understood and set about explaining what they really meant in particular concerning an injury that occurs during an interval at work (think FIFO worker that has knocked off work and is back at camp).
+The High Court believes that in order for an injury that occurs in this intervening period (between knockoff and back the next morning) to be capable of sustaining a workers compensation claim the injury must have occurred whilst the worker was engaged in an activity that was encouraged or induced by the employer.

 Any time you are unsure of what your rights are you can contact us on 08 6143 5200 to discuss it over the phone.